 Perform plastic concrete slump, air, density (for AAAP LW and AA LW) and temperature tests on the first three consecutive trucks at the beginning of concrete placement operations or after a significant stoppage such as plant or equipment breakdown to determine if material control has been established.
 Material control is established when all test results of concrete slump, air, and temperature for three consecutive trucks are determined to be within the established action points.
 Obtain samples of fresh concrete according to PTM No. 601.
-Perform slump tests according to AASHTO T 119, air content tests according to AASHTO T 152 (DO NOT APPLY AN AGGREGATE CORRECTION FACTOR) or T 196 (DO NOT APPLY AN AGGREGATE CORRECTION FACTOR) (AASHTO T196 for AAAP LW and AA LW), temperature tests according to ASTM C1064, and density testing according to

-AASHTO T 121(for AAAP LW and AA LW) Report test data to the concrete technician promptly in order to facilitate necessary changes.
+Perform slump tests according to AASHTO T 119, air content tests according to AASHTO T 152 (DO NOT APPLY AN AGGREGATE CORRECTION FACTOR) or T 196 (DO NOT APPLY AN AGGREGATE CORRECTION FACTOR) (AASHTO T196 for AAAP LW and AA LW), temperature tests according to ASTM C1064, and density testing according to AASHTO T 121(for AAAP LW and AA LW) Report test data to the concrete technician promptly in order to facilitate necessary changes.
 Continue testing consecutive trucks until material control is established.
 Once material control is established, the frequency of testing may be reduced to a minimum of one test per 50 cubic yards.
+For AA Slip Form Paving and AA Form Paving, once material control is established, the frequency of testing may be reduced to a minimum of one set of test every 50 cubic yards or 30 minutes, whichever is greater.
 Select concrete batches for sampling according to the reviewed QC Plan or as directed by the Inspector.
 Notify the Inspector if sampling and QC testing are to be performed.
 The Inspector will witness the sampling and QC testing.
 If a QC test fails to conform to the specified requirements or exceeds the upper or lower action points included in the reviewed QC Plan, increase the testing frequency to every truck until material control has been reestablished.